ibm-cloud-docs/containers/vpc_lbaas.md

     ```
     {: pre}

 1. Update the Kubernetes `LoadBalancer` service definition file with the subnet or zone changes you want to implement.
 Do not change the name of the `LoadBalancer` service.
 For details on specifying subnets or zones for network load balancers, see [Setting up a Network Load Balancer for VPC](/docs/containers?topic=containers-vpc-lbaas#setup_vpc_nlb).
-For details on specifying subnets or zones for application load balancers, see [Setting up an Application Load Balancer for VPC](/docs/containers?topic=containers-vpc-lbaas#setup_vpc_ks_vpc_lb).

 1. Apply the new `LoadBalancer` definition file.